digital-asset/daml/daml-lf/spec/daml-lf-1.rst

        |  'Some' @τ e                               -- ExpOptionalSome: Non-empty Optional
        |  [t₁ ↦ e₁; …; tₙ ↦ eₙ]                     -- ExpTextMap
        | 〚e₁ ↦ e₁; …; eₙ ↦ eₙ'〛                    -- ExpGenMap
-       | 'to_any' @τ t                              -- ExpToAny: Wrap a value of the given type in Any
+       | 'to_any' @τ e                              -- ExpToAny: Wrap a value of the given type in Any
-       | 'from_any' @τ t                            -- ExpToAny: Extract a value of the given from Any or return None
+       | 'from_any' @τ e                            -- ExpToAny: Extract a value of the given from Any or return None
        | 'type_rep' @τ                              -- ExpToTypeRep: A type representation
        |  u                                         -- ExpUpdate: Update expression
        |  s                                         -- ExpScenario: Scenario expression